 The continuation application for the second, third, and fourth year funding of a multi-year grant awarded by the Central Fund should be submitted on the Online Application Service approx. two months before the grant is to be made available.
+The continuation application form is always open.

 The continuation application must include a short report on the progress of the work and a brief plan for the new grant period, in total no more than about two pages.
 These attachments should outline the most significant of the possible changes to the original plan.